VODKA

 Means ‘old’

-Aged for about 10 years in oak casks previously used for ageing fine
+Aged for about 10 years in oak casks previously used for ageing fine wines

 Amber colour & typically wine-like aroma